kshitij7704/DSA_Practice/Codeforces/README.md

-# CodeChef Practice Problems
+# Codeforces Practice Problems
-This repository contains all the practice problems from CodeChef
+This repository contains all the practice problems from Codeforces